Your credit reports are a record of your financial history, featuring important information about your credit cards and

 Statements of Dispute, unfortunately for the disgruntled consumer, do not have any impact on a consumer’s credit scores.
 Consumer statements are not one of the factors considered by FICO, VantageScore or any other credit-scoring model.
 Therefore, if a consumer has a 640 score due to a collection account with which he disagrees, the consumer statement isn’t going to help or hurt that score at all.
 There is no way for credit scoring models to read and quantify consumer statements.

 Are Statements of Dispute a Good Idea?

 It can be very appealing to a consumer to tell his side of the story, especially when he feels like he has been wronged by a creditor or collection agency.
 Unfortunately, a statement of dispute is unlikely to have any impact whatsoever on a future lender’s decision regarding whether or not they wish to do business with that consumer.

 The right to add one of these consumer statements has been around for over 25 years, well before credit scoring and automated underwriting systems.
 The idea behind the consumer statement was to allow lenders to actually read them while considering your loan applications.
 Today it’s rare that a lender will actually print and read through your credit reports, so the value of the consumer statement just isn’t there any longer.

 Credit granting decisions are largely based on a consumer’s credit scores and the factual data in credit reports.
-If a consumer’s credit scores are too low to meet a lender’s minimum score criteria, or there are elements in the credit report that raise red flags, then that consumer’s credit application is almost certainly going to be denied whether a statement of dispute is present on the credit report, or not.
+If a consumer’s credit scores are too low to meet a lender’s minimum score criteria, or there are elements in the credit report that raise red flags, then that consumer’s credit application is likely going to be denied whether a statement of dispute is present on the credit report, or not.